 293 See, e.g., John C. Coffee, Market Failure and the Economic Case for a Mandatory Disclosure System, 70 VA.
 L. REV. 717 (1984) (making, inter alia, an efficiency argument for mandatory disclosure); Frank H. Easterbrook & Daniel R. Fischel, Mandatory Disclosure and the Protection of Investors, 70 VA.
 L. REV. 669 (1984) (assessing arguments in favor of mandatory disclosure regulation and arguing that benefits and costs of disclosure regulation should be compared with costs and benefits of alternative forms of regulation); Christian Leuz & Peter Wysocki, Economic Consequences of Financial Reporting and Disclosure Regulation: A Review and Suggestions for Future Research, Working Paper (Mar.
-2008) (reviewing disclosure literature, discussing firm-specific and macro-economic costs and benefits of voluntary disclosure, and discussing costs and benefits of financial reporting and disclosure regulations); Geoffrey A. Manne, The Hydraulic Theory of Disclosure Regulation and Other Costs of Disclosure, 58 ALA.
-L. REV. 473, 511 (2007) ("Behavioral responses to regulations, regulations will have unintended consequences, and dynamic market shifts may undermine much of the regulations' force.
+2008) (reviewing disclosure literature, discussing firm-specific and macroeconomic costs and benefits of voluntary disclosure, and discussing costs and benefits of financial reporting and disclosure regulations); Geoffrey A. Manne, The Hydraulic Theory of Disclosure Regulation and Other Costs of Disclosure, 58 ALA.
+L. REV. 473, 511 (2007) ("Behavioral responses to regulation, even via mere disclosure, can be costly.
+Firms and managers will endeavor to circumvent costly regulations, regulations will have unintended consequences, and dynamic market shifts may undermine much of the regulations' force.
 That these effects eradicate the benefits of mandatory disclosure is not itself inevitable; that they exist, however, is.").